COVID-19 IgG S1 Spike Antibody Test FAQ

 A more useful test if you believe you were recently exposed to COVID-19 (Coronavirus disease 2019) is a molecular (PCR) test.
 IgG antibodies will not be present at detectable levels until 1-3 weeks after COVID-19 symptoms show, so an antibody test is not useful at this time.

 Testing for COVID-19 (Coronavirus disease 2019) antibodies is a way to tell if you were exposed to SARS-CoV-2 (Severe Acute Respiratory Syndrome Coronavirus 2) sometime in the past.
 If molecular (PCR) testing was not available to detect a current infection, or you want to determine if you developed or still have a detectable antibody response, antibody testing is useful.
 IgG antibody levels will rapidly rise (seroconversion), and slowly decline over time.
 Antibodies to the original SARS-CoV virus lasted from 4 months to 2 years.
-Early studies have suggested that COVID-19 antibodies may help neutralize or prevent rapid spread of the virus in the case of a second infection.
+Early studies have suggested that COVID-19 antibodies may help neutralize or prevent rapid spread of the virus in the case of a second wave of the infection.
 We are still learning if immunity is possible, and how long it will last.

 It is highly unlikely that COVID-19 (Coronavirus disease 2019) was circulating at significant levels in the United States prior to February 2020.
 The 2019/2020 flu season was exceptionally bad, and COVID-19 and the flu show similar symptoms.
 ZRT Laboratory is finding in our IRB-approved study that a majority of people who thought they had COVID-19 likely did not.
 This is also evident based on the low number of positive molecular (PCR) tests compared to the number that are run.